FSharesLab/fsc/Docker/gitlab/README.md

 git checkout -b devlop origin/devlop cd Docker/gitlab
 ```

 If you would like to target a specific branch/tag, you may use a build argument.
-For example, if you wished to generate a docker image based off of the 1.6.1 tag, you could do the following:
+For example, if you wished to generate a docker image based off of the 1.0.0 tag, you could do the following(Note that the Angle brackets are replaced with private information):

 ```
-docker build -t fscio/fsc --build-arg branch=devlop  --build-arg symbol=FSC  --build-arg  gitlabAuthentication=<username:passwd> .
+docker build -t fscio/fsc:dev-1.0.0 . --build-arg baseEnvDeocker=fscio/builder:<baseEnvDockerVersion> --build-arg branch=devlop  --build-arg symbol=FSC  --build-arg  gitlabAuthentication=<username:passwd>
 ```

 ## Start nodfsc docker container only